Skip to main content

 For more clarity and a practical point of view, the current definitions of the main pathophysiological entities discussed in this paper are reproduced below, according to recent taxonomy publications and reviews.

-Neuropathic pain (NP) is defined as pain caused by a lesion or disease of the somatosensory nervous system.6,8 A recognized diagnosis of NP requires the presence of underlying neurological lesions.6,8
+Neuropathic pain (NP) is defined as "pain caused by a lesion or disease of the somatosensory nervous system".6,8 A recognized diagnosis of NP requires the presence of underlying neurological lesions.6,8

-The generic diabetic neuropathy embodies the presence of neuropathic symptoms and/or signs of central or peripheral nerve dysfunction in persons with diabetes after ruling out other causes, which may range from hereditary, traumatic, compressive, metabolic, toxic, nutritional, infections, immune-mediated, neoplastic, and secondary to other systemic illness.1
+The generic diabetic neuropathy embodies "the presence of neuropathic symptoms and/or signs of central or peripheral nerve dysfunction in persons with diabetes after ruling out other causes, which may range from hereditary, traumatic, compressive, metabolic, toxic, nutritional, infections, immune-mediated, neoplastic, and secondary to other systemic illness".1

-Specific diabetic peripheral neuropathy (DPN) encompasses (according to the Toronto neuropathy expert group meeting)9 a symmetrical, length-dependent sensorimotor polyneuropathy attributable to metabolic and perineural microvessel alterations, as a result of chronic hyperglycemia exposure and cardiovascular risk covariates.9
+Specific diabetic peripheral neuropathy (DPN) encompasses (according to the Toronto Neuropathy Expert Group meeting)9 "a symmetrical, length-dependent sensorimotor polyneuropathy attributable to metabolic and perineural microvessel alterations, as a result of chronic hyperglycemia exposure and cardiovascular risk covariates".9

 Specific painful diabetic peripheral neuropathy (pDPN), following consensual definitions, represents a frequent subtype of peripheral NP that is correlated with DPN.
-It is defined as neuropathic pain as a direct consequence of abnormalities in the peripheral somatosensory neural system in people with DM.6,9
+It is defined as "neuropathic pain as a direct consequence of abnormalities in the peripheral somatosensory neural system in people with DM".6,9

-In a parallel consensus,4chronic limb-threatening ischemia (CLTI) pain is usually described as affecting unilaterally the ischemic inferior limb, more frequently the forefoot, getting worse at night, and requiring opiate analgesia for management.4 A high probability of CLTI pain is associated with its presence for more than 2 weeks, to specific hemodynamic proofs for severely damaged limb perfusion (eg, absolute ankle pressure (AP) < 50 mm Hg and absolute toe pressure (TP) < 30 mm Hg).4 The ankle-brachial index (ABI) should be typically < 0.4 for this condition, but it may be subject to inadequate analysis,4,5 especially for patients with DM, those presenting with chronic kidney disease, or both subgroups that may exhibit incompressible, calcified crural arteries.4,5
+In a parallel consensus,4 chronic limb-threatening ischemia (CLTI) pain is usually described as "affecting unilaterally the ischemic inferior limb, more frequently the forefoot, getting worse at night, and requiring opiate analgesia for management".4 A high probability of CLTI pain is associated with its presence for more than 2 weeks to specific hemodynamic proofs for severely damaged limb perfusion (eg, absolute ankle pressure (AP) <50 mm Hg and absolute toe pressure (TP) <30 mm Hg).4 The ankle-brachial index (ABI) should be typically <0.4 for this condition, but it may be subject to inadequate analysis,4,5 especially for patients with DM, those presenting with chronic kidney disease, or both subgroups that may exhibit incompressible, calcified crural arteries.4,5

 Classification

 The Toronto Diabetic Neuropathy Expert Panel10 proposes a mainstay diagnostic feasibility stratification that is applied in 4 grades (possible, probable, confirmed, and subclinical DPN).
-At the same time, a recent study by Scholz et al recommends a specific painful DPN classification structured upon a 3-level clinical diagnostic scale11 featuring NP as the first level, chronic DPN as the second level, and pDPN as the third clinical severity level.11
+At the same time, a recent study by Scholz et al recommends a specific pDPN classification structured upon a 3-level clinical diagnostic scale11 featuring NP as the first level, chronic DPN as the second level, and pDPN as the third clinical severity level.11

 Figure 1

-It was stipulated that NP may result from both central and peripheral nerve damage.6,8,11 Characteristic neural lesions observed in pDPN can provoke persistent structural and functional maladaptive nerve responses in specific somatosensory locations.6,11 Particularly concerning the DM environment, this seems to directly inflict defective peripheral neurotropism and impaired axonal transport1,8,12 by several distinct mechanisms such as a) the sorbitol pathway, the b) advanced glycation end products, by c) protein kinase C, and the d) hexosamine pathways.1,12 Therefore, the persistent progression of all these known deleterious hyperglycemic pathways may increase local oxidative stress products.1,6,12 This process appears to involve further mitochondrial dysfunction and microvascular endothelial cell affliction.1,12
+It was stipulated that NP may result from both central and peripheral nerve damage.6,8,11 Characteristic neural lesions observed in pDPN can provoke persistent structural and functional maladaptive nerve responses in specific somatosensory locations.6,11 Particularly concerning the DM environment, persistent hyperglycemia seems to directly inflict defective peripheral neurotropism and impaired axonal transport1,8,12 by several deleterious pathways (Figure 1), such as a) the hexosamine pathway, b) the polyol pathway by c) protein kinase C, and d) the advanced glycation end products pathways.1,12 Therefore, the persistent progression of all these deleterious hyperglycemic mechanisms may increase local reactive oxygen species (ROS) and secondary oxidative stress.1,6,12 This process appears to involve further mitochondrial dysfunction, the endoplasmic reticulum injury, and leads to systemic microvascular endothelial cell affliction.1,12 Interestingly, up to this point of pathogenic progress, both DPN and CLTI share a common microvascular pathogenic cascade, unveiling 1 common unfolding pathway from the basic molecular level until mitochondrial degradation.1,6

-Parallel microvascular manifestations of abnormal capillary blood flow are equally documented in other territories of the human body, at the same level as pDPN (Figure 1) and neuroischemic CLTI foot syndrome.2,3 6 Therefore, the brain, retina, and visceral afflictions, including kidney microvascular disease, may parallel the peripheric neural and arteriolar system microcirculatory decay, joining musculoskeletal structures and skin perfusion disorders, among others.1,9,11,12 The knowledgeable clinician may anticipate these potential concomitant targets of a poorly controlled metabolic syndrome.
+Parallel microvascular manifestations of abnormal capillary blood flow are equally documented in other territories of the human body, at the same level as pDPN (Figure 2) and neuroischemic CLTI foot syndrome.2,3 6 Therefore, the brain, retina, and visceral afflictions, including kidney microvascular disease, may parallel the peripheric neural and arteriolar system microcirculatory decay, joining musculoskeletal structures and skin perfusion disorders, among others.1,9,11,12 The knowledgeable clinician may anticipate these potential concomitant targets of a poorly controlled metabolic syndrome.
+The irreversible DPN changes may correlate to concomitant arterial microcirculatory damage (diabetic microangiopathy) in specific diabetic foot territories.1,9,12

 Clinical Features and Appropriate Diagnostics